nexus-contrib/nexus-sources-leospherewindiris/README.md

 # Nexus.Sources.LeosphereWindIris

-This data source extension makes it possible to read data files in the Gantner UDBF format into Nexus.
+This data source extension makes it possible to read data files in the Leosphere wind iris format into Nexus.

 To use it, put a `config.json` with the following sample content into the database root folder: